raspberrypilearning/pi-tag/en/step_8.md

 print("Ready")
 ```

 You might be wondering why `(1, 1, 1)` turns the LED white.
-The three numbers represent the amount of red, green and blue in that order.
-Using the full amount of each colour (in this case, 1) makes white.
+The three numbers represent the amounts of red, green, and blue (in that order).
+Using the full amount of each colour (in this case `1`) creates white.

 [[[generic-theory-simple-colours]]]

-+ Add some code to turn the LED blue if a card which has the text `blue` is placed near it.
++ Add some code to turn the LED blue if a card that stores the text `blue` is placed near the RFID reader.

 ![If red](images/if-red.png)

-The colour blue is `(0, 0, 1)` because the numbers represent the amount of red, green, blue in that order.
-We also need to `.strip()` the text before we compare it as it will have whitespace characters attached.
+The colour blue is `(0, 0, 1)`.
+We also need to `.strip()` the text before we compare it, as it will have whitespace characters attached.

 + Now use an `elif` to add another piece of code to turn the LED red if a card which has the text `red` is held near it.